 Commodity Prices and Markets

-Commodity Prices and Markets helps us to understand the consequences of fluctuations in commodity prices, including the price of oil, and provides both a general analysis and a particular focus on the countries of the Pacific Rim.
-The volume addresses three subjects in particular: the difficulties in forecasting commodity prices; the effects of commodity price shocks on the domestic economy; and the relationship between price shocks and monetary policy.
+Fluctuations of commodity prices, most notably of oil, capture considerable attention and have been tied to important economic effects, such as inflation and low rates of economic growth.
+Commodity Prices and Markets advances our understanding of the consequences of these fluctuations, providing both general analysis and a particular focus on the countries of the Pacific Rim.
+The volume addresses three distinct subjects: the difficulties in forecasting commodity prices, the effects of exogenous commodity price shocks on the domestic economy, and the relationship between price shocks and monetary policy.
+The ability to forecast commodity prices is difficult but of great importance to businesses and governments, and this volume will be invaluable to professionals and policy makers interested in the field.